jazli1999/CheckMine/README.md

 **NOTE**: First time runing docker-compose could take **very long** (~1h15min on my MacBook Air), to populate the database. `offers.csv` is loaded into database by chunks, and progress is indicated with `tqdm`.
 However `tqdm` dose not work very well with docker-compose as stated in [this issue](https://github.com/tqdm/tqdm/issues/771), so I used a workaround to directly print the `tqdm` object.
 It does not look very good, but it works and displays the importing progress.

 ## Demo
 - A deploy can be found [here](https://urchin-app-h2t7y.ondigitalocean.app/).
-Its performance may not look ideal (~5s on the first query and ~3s on following queries with same parameters), but that's mostly because I chose the cheapest plan on DigitalOcean.
+On some requests (e.g. with airport FRA), the performance may not look ideal (~5s), because I chose the cheapest plan on DigitalOcean.
+But for most cases, loading time should be ~1s.

-  When running locally, the solution has a satisfactory performance (see <a href="#performance">Performance</a>).
+  When running locally (or with proper CPU/network hardware support), the solution should have a satisfactory performance for all scenarios (see <a href="#performance">Performance</a>).
 - Also a screen recording [here](https://youtu.be/yOYuuxw0_rM) in case neither the deploy nor the installation works.

 ## Performance